 On June 21, 2012, Goldman, Sachs & Co. ("GS") filed suit against CVR in state court in New York, alleging that CVR failed to pay GS fees allegedly due to GS by CVR pursuant to an engagement letter dated March 21, 2012, which according to the allegations set forth in the complaint, provided that GS was engaged by CVR to assist CVR and the CVR board of directors in connection with a tender offer for CVR's stock, made by Carl C. Icahn and certain of his affiliates.
 On September 8, 2014, the court (in its decision granting GS's motion for summary judgment against CVR) directed the court clerk to enter judgment against CVR in the amount of approximately \$22.6 million .
-CVR filed its notice of appeal on October 3, 2014 and intends to vigorously pursue the appeal.
+CVR filed its notice of appeal on October 3, 2014.
 On November 24, 2014, CVR paid the judgment to GS, subject to a right of refund if it is successful on appeal.
+In October 2015, CVR entered into a settlement agreement with GS pursuant to which (i) CVR received settlement proceeds, (ii) the parties executed a mutual release and (iii) CVR's appeal has been dismissed.
+The settlement did not have a material effect on our consolidated financial statements.

 On August 10, 2012, Deutsche Bank ("DB") filed suit against CVR in state court in New York, alleging that CVR failed to pay DB fees allegedly due to DB by CVR pursuant to an engagement letter dated March 23, 2012, which according to the allegations set forth in the complaint, provided that DB was engaged by CVR to assist CVR and the CVR board of directors in connection with a tender offer for CVR's stock made by Carl C. Icahn and certain of his affiliates.
 On September 8, 2014, the court (in its decision granting DB's motion for summary judgment against CVR) directed the court clerk to enter judgment against CVR in the amount of approximately \$22.7 million .
-CVR filed its notice of appeal on October 3, 2014 and intends to vigorously pursue the appeal.
-On October 27, 2014, CVR paid the judgment to DB, subject to a right of refund if it is successful on appeal.
+CVR filed its notice of appeal on October 3, 2014.
+In October 2015, CVR entered into a settlement agreement with DB pursuant to which (i) CVR received settlement proceeds, (ii) the parties executed a mutual release and (iii) CVR's appeal has been dismissed.
+The settlement did not have a material effect on our consolidated financial statements.